Howell Township, New Jersey: 20th century

+21st century

-Some scenes for the War of the Worlds 2005 remake were filmed here, and a neighborhood called Ardena Acres was recreated as a set and left standing in Universal Studios Hollywood.
+Some scenes for the 2005 War of the Worlds remake were filmed in Howell, and a neighborhood called Ardena Acres was recreated as a set and left standing in Universal Studios Hollywood.

+On October 16, 2012, the Howell town hall was formally relocated from the Municipal Complex on Preventorium Road to the former Global Corporate Center building on US Route 9 North, following extensive renovations and relocation of the remaining tenants.

-In June 2017, two separate tornadoes, both rated EF0 on the Enhanced Fujita scale, struck minutes and miles apart.
-The first one struck the Fort Plains area, damaging a Home Depot, Chase Bank, a strip mall, and a local ice cream parlor.
-The second one struck a park in the Oak Glen area.
+In June 2017, two separate tornadoes, both rated EF0 on the Enhanced Fujita scale, struck the township within minutes of each other, causing notable damage and knocking out electricity.
+The first and most damaging one struck the Fort Plains area along US Route 9 at 7:21 PM, lifting up occupied vehicles and uprooting trees as well as damaging a Home Depot, Chase Bank, strip mall, and local ice cream parlor.
+The second one struck around 6 minutes later within Oak Glen Park, uprooting or breaking multiple trees which forced the park to temporarily close.

 Roughly six years later in April 2023, a tornado rated EF-2 struck Howell and neighboring Jackson Township near the Aldrich Road area.
 The National Weather Service confirmed that the tornado was 50 yards wide and 1.4 miles in length.
 It was one of the strongest tornadoes to have hit the state, as it was part of four separate powerful tornadoes that had also impacted the state that same day.

-Alleged profiling of residents for purchasing beer
+Alleged ethnic profiling by local officials

+On July 25, 2025, former Township Manager Joseph Clark filed a lawsuit, alleging that Mayor John Leggio, Councilman Ian Nadel, and other local officials had suggested new local ordinances that would have required tenants in the township to provide proof of residency in order to approve Certificates of Occupancy (CO), as well as measures to cross-reference local arrest records with a CO registry, a move alleged to racially profile undocumented Hispanic renters.
+Clark resigned from his role 2 weeks prior, on July 11.